LukeJStuart/ProgAssignment2/README.md

  ### Weather
  At the right hand side of the page is a description of the current weather conditions in London using data from the external web service 'AccuWeather'.
  This is included as Croydon is in London and if a user is viewing events to potentially attend that day the weather information could be useful to them.
+Note that the web service is freemium and does indicate a limit to its free use.
+No issues with its use have been encountered in development, however there is a slight chance that a limit could be reached during or before later use in testing.
+If the app is no longer able to obtain the data from the service it'll display 'Loading' in place of the data.

 ###  Search Bar
 The search bar feature allows the user to display all events that have titles containing their search term.
 The search feature is present on all pages, and pressing the search button will replace the contents of the page below the bar with the search results.